hrkssk/nd013-c2-fusion-starter/student/id_s2.md

     lidar_pcl_cpy[lidar_pcl_cpy[:,3]<=0.01,3] = 0.01
 ~~~

-an intensity layer from the BEV-map
+an intensity layer from the BEV-map<br>
 ![intensity layer](./id_s2_ex2.jpg "intensity layer")

-plotting intensity values from the BEV map
+plotting intensity values from the BEV map<br>
 ![intensity values](./id_s2_ex2_2.jpg "intensity values")

 ### Compute height layer of bev-map (ID_S2_EX3)
 This image is the result of visualization into BEV-map coordinates of the height.

-a height layer from the BEV-map
+a height layer from the BEV-map<br>
 ![height layer](./id_s2_ex2.jpg "height layer")

-plotting height values from the BEV map
+plotting height values from the BEV map<br>
 ![height values](./id_s2_ex2_2.jpg "height values")